Writing Center FAQs

-We prefer that you do.
-This will allow us to prepare better for you.
-We can accommodate walk-ins, but only between scheduled appointments if an opening is available.
-Expect a wait, especially during high-volume times of the semester.
+We prefer that you do, so that we can prepare better for you.
+Walk-in clients will be accommodated between scheduled appointments if an opening is available.
+Expect a wait during busy periods of the semester.

-- Most importantly, bring your desire to learn and a willingness to try!
+- Your desire to learn and your willingness to try!

-- English as a Second Language guides on grammar, language and idioms.
+- English as a Second Language (ESL) guides on grammar, language, and idioms

 What can the Writing Center do for me?